zX3no/Areate/README.md

   - Entity Scripts: vs_eventlistener.nut
   - Template01: vs.eventlistener

   These two entities are used to capture in-game events such as: player_spawn, player_say, round_start.

 - logic_script
   - Entity Scripts: main.nut

-Executes main.nut.
+  Runs the gamic logic.

 - move_rope
   - Entity Scripts: globals.nut

-For some reason, variables in main.nut are reset every round.
-For some reason scripts in move rope are persistent but never changed.
+  A `move_rope` is used to store persitant data.
+I don't konw why this works but it does.

 - game_player_equip
   - Name: equip_strip

   Used to remove weapons from players.

 ## Commands